SoundGearLab-Team | Last Updated On August 31st, 2021 | This post may contain affiliate links.

 The headphone is built with mostly plastic while the clip-on are soft and have a rubber or silicone material.
 The ear tips are made of silicone too, and you get three pairs with the headphone.
 Other accessories included are a USB car charger, charging cables and a carrying case.

 In terms of comfort, the headphone was good.
-Mostly we used this headphone for working out in the gym and outdoor exercises.
+Mostly we used this pair of headphones for working out in the gym and outdoor exercises.
 The headphone held up pretty good and stayed in place while working out.

 The headphone isolates noise pretty well, but I think they should have included foam tips as they would help in blocking the noise levels in very noisy spots.